jirkapok/GasPlanner/README.md

 * Add trimix calculator
 * Add option to define repetitive dives

-## Calculations Background

-* Ascent speed 10m/min. and 20m/min. descend speed is used
-* When calculating ascent time 2 minutes are always added, to resolve immediate issues in depth.

 ## Prerequisites

 To work on the application install NodeJs, AngularCli 8.3 and TypeScript.
 Recommended development environment is Visual Studio Code.
 Use `instalEnvironment.ps1` to get initial environment tools and packages.